Pop Bottle Music

 - Good ears

-You need two bottles for this experiment.
-Fill one bottle full with water and leave the other bottle empty.
-Clink both bottles.
-Are the sounds different?
+Fill one bottle full with water and leave a second bottle empty.
+Use the back of the spoon to gently clink both bottles.
+How are the sounds different?